-Farr follows in father's footsteps at the Open
+'I hope I'm not sleeping on a beanbag'

 Last updated on .From the section Golf

-Nick Faldo won the Claret Jug, Ian Woosnam finished fourth and another Welsh golfer, Graham Farr, missed the cut.
+When Welshman Graham Farr played his first major in 1990, he secured his place through qualification just a few days beforehand, slept "on a beanbag in someone's cellar" and, with a family friend as his caddie, duly missed the cut.

-Thirty-two years later, Oliver Farr will follow in his father's footsteps this week by playing an Open Championship at St Andrews.
+So, 32 years later, Farr's son Oliver will hope not to emulate his father exactly as he follows in his footsteps by playing an Open Championship on golf's historic Old Course at St Andrews.

-This time, Farr senior will be the one watching on as his 34-year-old son - the world number 776 - plays in just the second major of his career.
+This time, Farr senior will be the one watching as his 34-year-old son - the world number 776 - plays in only the second major of his career.

 Oliver's first target this week will be make to the cut, something Graham did not manage in either of his Open appearances, at St Andrews in 1990 and Royal St George's three years later.